autonity/docs.autonity.org/concepts/oafd/index.md

 ## OAFD economics

-There are two aspects to oracle accountability fault detection economics of slashing: outlier penalties for _offending validators_ and oracle rewards for _honest validators_.
+There are two aspects to Oracle Accountability Fault Detection economics: outlier penalties for _offending validators_ and oracle rewards for _honest validators_.

 | Role | Economic impact |
 |:--|:--|